amarshp/portfolio/README.md

 # AGI Portfolio Terminal

 A modern, interactive portfolio for Amarsh Pedapati, Senior Data Scientist & AI Consultant.
-This project features a terminal-inspired UI, dynamic profile, and a showcase of AI/ML, data science, and software engineering expertise.
+This project features a terminal-inspired UI, dynamic profile.
+This project was built as a personal experiment to learn and explore AI-assisted coding workflows (using ChatGPT, Loveable, and Cursor).

+**Note:
+Some of the portfolio content currently includes placeholder or proxy information for demonstration purposes.
+This will be updated with accurate and complete details in the next version.**

 ## Live Demo: https://portfolio-luz9-nus2tt7qd-amarshs-projects.vercel.app/